Nikandros1997/Ubuntu-Dual-Screen-Configuration/README.md

 Now, that everything is setup, is time to play with the scaling factor.

 `--scale 1.5x1.665` -> This value is through a trial and error process, so it might differ for your monitor.
 Feel free to change it.

+ ## Command 2:
+`--output eDP-1` -> Select the output you want to configure, in this case internal monitor.

+`--scale 1x1` -> You do not want to change the ratio of your laptop.

+`--pos 0x1798` -> This is the position of the internal monitor in the software.
+Again, this came up from trial and error so feel free to find the sweet spot for your setup.